-Selected topics in advanced mathematics are offered such as advanced abstract Algebra, combinatorics, differential geometry, dynamical systems, game theory, graph theory, mathematical statistics, number theory, numerical analysis, set theory, and topology.
+Specifically, this Mathematics course will explore selected topics in advanced mathematics, such as advanced abstract Algebra, combinatorics, differential geometry, dynamical systems, game theory, graph theory, number theory, numerical analysis, set theory, and topology.
 Offered the spring semester of odd years.
 Prerequisite: Will depend on the topic but will include a minimum of MAT 241 with a grade of "C-" or higher.

-MAT 491 Internship in Mathematics (1-4 hours)
+MAT 495 Internship in Mathematics (1-12 hours)